Undoubtedly, sales management is one of the toughest business disciplines to effectively master and execute.

 John Treace owns his own sales and marketing consulting firm.
 In this book, he lets you into his world and explains how he thrived as a sales manager for over 30 years.
 If you feel like you’re in over your head from time to time, this book can really help you get a handle on ways to achieve stability.

 Coaching Salespeople into Sales Champions: A Tactical Playbook for Managers and Executives by Keith Rosen

 Keith Rosen has his own sales training and coaching academy.
 In this book, you can get an inside perspective on ways to motivate your sales team.

 This book is based on the LEADS systems that Rosen developed.
 This system will help your sales team perform well in the shortest amount of time possible.

 The Sales Manager Survival Guide: Lessons from Sales’ Front Lines by David A. Brock

 David Brock is a sales consultant and author who understands that sales management is a delicate balancing act.

-In this book, he offers you the tools and insight you need to thrive as a sales manager.
-He walks you through ways to get the maximum level of performance from all of your team members.
+In this book, he offers you the tools and insight you need to thrive in sales management.
+He walks you through ways to get the maximum level of performance from all of your sales force.